 Farewell to an RGS sporting hero

-OUR community was saddened to hear of the death of a British Lions rugby legend and RGS past pupil.
+OUR whole school community was saddened to hear of the death of former England rugby union international and Yorkshire cricketer Peter Squires.

 In an interview with the RGS alumni magazine in 2017, the international said that playing for the Lions was one of the things he was most proud of.